eca1erina/Mobile-application/README.md

 # Key Features
 Search Functionality: Users can search for destinations by name, helping them find vacation spots that suit their preferences.
 The app filters destinations based on user input and updates the results dynamically.

 Destination Cards: Each destination is presented with a card displaying an image, name, country, and a brief description.
-Clicking on a card navigates the user to a detailed destination page (under development).
+Clicking on a card navigates the user to a detailed destination page.

 Itinerary Management: Users can add destinations to their itinerary by typing them into a search bar.
 These entries are displayed in a list, helping users plan and organize their trips easily.